Cyphrme/Coze/docs/http_headers.md

 	- This is not only ugly, but may cause further compatibility issues with other HTTP systems.

-# Design philosophy in case of insufficiency
+# Design philosophy (Especially in case of insufficiency of the preceding)

 0. Every effort should be made to keep JSON unchanged.
 	- Any sort of escaping/sanitization should be minimally invasive.